Snakebird Over the Bentara River, Sri Lanka

 An oriental darter (Anhinga melanogaster), often known as a snakebird for its long serpent-like neck and head, swoops in over the Bentara River, in southwestern Sri Lanka.
 Shot on assignment for Serendib, the inflight magazine of SriLankan Airlines.
 My story, Eternal Bentota, runs in the November 2016 issue.
 For more on the ecosystem and wildlife of the Bentara River (including more photos), follow the link, or pick up a mag when you fly SriLankan this month.

-Tags18-200mm 24mm 50mm 600D afternoon alcohol architecture beach beautiful beautiful destinations belief black & white blue Buddhism cars Central Highlands children city clouds Colombo dusk evening Explore Sri Lanka eyes faces food Galle Fort Germany green hands hills history holiday Hoya Indian Ocean journalism jungle lake landscape magazine morning mountains orange outdoors people pub/bar/restaurant Red reflections religion river sea seaside Serendib sexy sky smile smiling Sri Lanka SriLankan Airlines street street photography summer sunlight sunset tourism travel trees urban vacation walking water waterscape waves women worship
+Tags18-200mm 24mm 50mm 600D afternoon alcohol architecture beach beautiful beautiful destinations belief black & white black&white blue Buddhism cars Central Highlands children city clouds Colombo dusk evening Explore Sri Lanka eyes faces food Galle Fort Germany green hills history holiday Hoya Indian Ocean journalism jungle landscape magazine morning mountains orange outdoors people pub/bar/restaurant Red reflections religion river sea seaside Serendib sexy sky smile smiling sports Sri Lanka SriLankan Airlines street street photography summer sunlight sunset tourism travel trees urban vacation walking water waterscape waves women worship